jfrog/jfrog-cli-plugins-reg/README.md

 * [rb-gen](https://github.com/jfrog/jfrog-cli-plugins/tree/main/rb-gen) - This plugin is designed to simplify interaction with release bundles, by generating them from other formats.
 Currently, it can generate release bundles from Helm charts.

-* [repostats](https://github.com/chanti529/repostats) - This plugin can help find out the most popularly downlaoded artifacts in a given repository, Artifacts that are consuming the most space in a given repository with various levels of customization avaialble.
+* [repostats](https://github.com/chanti529/repostats) - This plugin can help find out the most popularly downloaded artifacts in a given repository, Artifacts that are consuming the most space in a given repository with various levels of customization available.
 Results obtained can also be sorted and filtered.

 * [rt-cleanup](https://github.com/jfrog/jfrog-cli-plugins/tree/main/rt-cleanup) - This plugin is a simple Artifactory cleanup plugin.
-It can be used to delete all artifacts that have not been downloaded for the past n time units (both can bu configured) from a given repository.
+It can be used to delete all artifacts that have not been downloaded for the past n time units (both can be configured) from a given repository.

 * [rt-fs](https://github.com/jfrog/jfrog-cli-plugins/tree/main/rt-fs) - This plugin executes file system commands in Artifactory.
 It is designed to mimic the functionality of the Linux/Unix 'ls' and 'cat' commands.